facebookresearch/d3d-hoi/README.md

 ## SAPIEN PartNet-Mobility Models

 #### Pre-processing the Data
 Due to legal issue, we can not directly re-distribute the post-processed data.
-We provide the 24 CAD ID used in our paper [here](https://dl.fbaipublicfiles.com/d3d-hoi/processed_cads_id.zip).
+We provide the 24 CAD ID together with the motion parameters used in our paper [here](https://drive.google.com/file/d/1AXysCKMU1uTSLnBwbFks_tSFP-IdMeFK/view?usp=sharing).
 Please refer to the `preprocess` folder on how to run the CAD process code for PartNet-Mobility models.

 #### Data Layout